LiDAR 2.0: Hierarchical Curvy Waveguide Detailed Routing for Large-Scale Photonic Integrated Circuits: Evaluation Results

 \subsection{Results on Compact Benchmarks}

-We further evaluate the routing performance on compact benchmarks characterized by higher component density and more topological crossings.
-For these cases, only a single round of rip-up and reroute is applied, as limited layout space makes additional iterations ineffective.
-Figure~\ref{fig:layout_compact} shows the final routed layouts generated by \name2.0.
+We further evaluate routing on compact benchmarks with higher component density and more crossings.
+Only one rip-up and reroute round is applied, as limited space makes further iterations ineffective.
+Figure~\ref{fig:layout_compact} shows the final layouts by \name2.0.